HenGrossmann/HenGrossmann/README.md

 # Hi there!
 I'm Henrique Grossmann! 👋
-I'm currently studying analysis and systems development at the Estacio college,looking for opportunities to work in the area.
+I'm currently studying analysis and systems development at the Estacio college,and I am actively seeking opportunities to gain practical experience in the field.
+My current focus is on back-end development using Python programming language
-At the moment I'm focusing in studying back end development in python.

 Knowledge: